The Joint Weighted Average (JWA) Operator: Introduction

 \section{Introduction}

-Information aggregation is a vital tool for decision making, especially in the presence of noise and uncertainty.
 Whether it be for a computerized system or for human decision making, evidence derived from information sources serves as decision inputs, and the discord between pieces of evidence can often be addressed by considering multiple of said sources.
 For example, museums commonly use multiple thermometers to ensure the maintenance of an ideal temperature reliably, while expert committees rely on the presence of multiple experts to address discord and individual knowledge-gaps.
-Prior research on this topic can be divided into two different approaches, based on distinct priorities often associated with the research discipline.
-The first approach determines the worth of any piece of evidence based on the worth of it's source \citep{clemen1993aggregating, weiss2003empirical, winkler1992sensitivity}.
-The second approach determines the worth of a given piece of evidence relative to a given criterion or function \citep{yager81, grabisch2000fuzzy, Havens2015, Wagner2017}.